Lichtenberg figure: Formation

 If the plate receives a mixture of positive and negative charges as, for example, from an induction coil, a mixed figure results, consisting of a large red central nucleus, corresponding to the negative charge, surrounded by yellow rays, corresponding to the positive charge.
-The difference between positive and negative figures seems to depend on the presence of air; for the difference tends to disappear when the experiment is conducted in vacuum.
-Peter T. Riess (a 19th-century researcher) theorized that the negative electrification of the plate was caused by the friction of the water vapour, etc., driven along the surface by the explosion which accompanies the disruptive discharge at the point.
+The difference between positive and negative figures seems to depend on the presence of air, for the difference tends to disappear when the experiment is conducted in a vacuum.
+Peter T. Riess (a 19th-century researcher) theorized that the negative electrification of the plate was caused by the friction of the water vapour, etc., driven along the surface by the explosion that accompanies the disruptive discharge at the point.
 This electrification would favor the spread of a positive, but hinder that of a negative discharge.

 It is now known that electrical charges are transferred to the insulator's surface through small spark discharges that occur along the boundary between the gas and insulator surface.
 Once transferred to the insulator, these excess charges become temporarily stranded.
 The shapes of the resulting charge distributions reflect the shape of the spark discharges which, in turn, depend on the high voltage polarity and pressure of the gas.
-Using a higher applied voltage will generate larger diameter and more branched figures.
-It is now known that positive Lichtenberg figures have longer, branching structures because long sparks within air can more easily form and propagate from positively charged high voltage terminals.
+Using a higher applied voltage will generate larger-diameter and more branched figures.
+It is now known that positive Lichtenberg figures have longer, branching structures because long sparks within air can more easily form and propagate from positively charged high-voltage terminals.
 This property has been used to measure the transient voltage polarity and magnitude of lightning surges on electrical power lines.

 Another type of 2D Lichtenberg figure can be created when an insulating surface becomes contaminated with semiconducting material.
 When a high voltage is applied across the surface, leakage currents may cause localized heating and progressive degradation and charring of the underlying material.
-Over time, branching, tree-like carbonized patterns are formed upon the surface of the insulator called electrical trees.
+Over time, branching, tree-like carbonized patterns are formed upon the surface of the insulator, called electrical trees.
 This degradation process is called tracking.
 If the conductive paths ultimately bridge the insulating space, the result is catastrophic failure of the insulating material.
-Some artists purposely apply salt water to the surface of wood or cardboard and then apply a high voltage across the surface to generate complex carbonized 2D Lichtenberg figures on the surface.
+Some artists moisten the surface of wood or cardboard with a semiconductive electrolytic solution and then apply a high voltage across the surface to induce tracking, thereby creating complex carbonized 2D Fractal burning on the surface.

 Fractal similarities

 The branching, self-similar patterns observed in Lichtenberg figures exhibit fractal properties.
 Lichtenberg figures often develop during the dielectric breakdown of solids, liquids, and even gases.
 Their appearance and growth appear to be related to a process called diffusion-limited aggregation (DLA).
 A useful macroscopic model that combines an electric field with DLA was developed by Niemeyer, Pietronero, and Weismann in 1984, and is known as the dielectric breakdown model (DBM).

-Although the electrical breakdown mechanisms of air and PMMA plastic are considerably different, the branching discharges turn out to be related.
+Although the electrical breakdown mechanisms of air and PMMA plastic are considerably different, the branching discharge structures turn out to be related.
 The branching forms taken by natural lightning also have fractal characteristics.